If you’re looking for clothes selling sites, Depop and Vinted are some of the first to come up in your search results.

 With Depop boasting 26 million users worldwide and Vinted 21 million, it’s clear to see that both platforms have a huge network of buyers who could be interested in your items.

-But what’s the difference between Depop and Vinted?
+But before you begin sending clothes in the post, you might be wondering what’s the difference between Depop and Vinted?
 And which one’s better for you?
 Let’s take a look.

 Depop or Vinted?